-We perform thousands of read/write operations to phone memory while using social media, play games, take notes, delete undelete photos, videos, and many more.
-If an improper write operation is performed then a fragmentation phenomenon occurs.
-Fragmentation is unused memory.
+We perform thousands of read / write operations to phone memory while using social media, playing games, taking notes, deleting photos and videos, and many other activities.
+A fragmentation phenomenon occurs when an incorrect write operation is performed.
+Fragmentation refers to unused memory.

 In the process of storing, if a large process arrives then they are split and are saved in various parts of the memory.
 And when retrieving that process then the memory has to cover more physical distance to retrieve the whole process and finally load it.

 Fragmentation is an obvious case and not avoidable, and it will happen at every level from kernel level to application level.

 OEM uses NAND flash memory because it is cheaper and faster.
 But these types of memory degrade themselves over time.
 The various factor of degradation are: